An action item is a definition of a target or an objective that is planned to be executed.

 Major action item data points and how they influence project progress

 An action item is, essentially, the sum of its parts.
-These tiny details offer the team and relevant stakeholders insights into the what, why, and how of the action item.
-They also offer an easy-to-follow framework for tracking task progress so the team can deliver each task, and eventually, the entire project on time and under budget.
+These tiny details offer the team and relevant project stakeholders insights into the what, why, and how of the action item.
+Project tracking software offers an easy-to-follow framework for tracking task progress so the team can deliver each task, and eventually, the entire project on time and under budget.

 Below is a list of the major fields included in an action item and the role they play: